Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 Fall is the ideal time to plant bulbs.
 Gardening with bulbs is very quick and easy and has a high success rate for beginners.
 This is because the food for the plant is stored in the bulb itself.
 Simply follow the planting directions on the bulb packet and look forward to seeing results in spring!

 If you want to ensure your yard will have the first flowers of spring, plant crocus bulbs – they flower early but briefly, sometimes starting to poke up through the snow.
 Along with the crocus, the daffodil and tulip are among the easiest bulbs for beginners to grow.
-The spring crocus border you see at the top of the page was one that I planted in the fall, and it came up beautifully after the winter.

 Take risks and plant any remaining seed you have